Quantum simulation of molecules in solution: Theory

 For the sake of our purposes, is convenient to define the interaction operator in second quantization.
 This allows us to get a deeper insight into the meaning of this operator and also to illustrate better how to calculate the solvation free energy within the VQE algorithm.

 Therefore, by separating the contributions of electrons and nuclei, in second quantization we can write $\hat{V}_{\sigma}$ as:

-Here the indices $p$, $q$ run over the basis of molecular orbitals, $j_{pq}$ is the interaction term between the electrostatic potential produced by the electronic charge distribution $-\chi_p(\textbf{r})^*\chi_q(\textbf{r})$, evaluated at each tessera, with the ASC generated by the nuclear charge distribution:
+Here $W_{NN}$ is the interaction between nuclei and their polarization charges; the indices $p$, $q$ run over the basis of molecular orbitals, $j_{pq}$ is the interaction term between the electrostatic potential produced by the electronic charge distribution $-\chi_p(\textbf{r})^*\chi_q(\textbf{r})$, evaluated at each tessera, with the ASC generated by the nuclear charge distribution:

-Similarly, $y_{pq}$ represents the interaction between the nuclear potential and the ASC generated by the elementary electronic charge distribution $-\chi_p(\textbf{r})^*\chi_q(\textbf{r})$, called $\textbf{q}_{pq}$:
+Similarly, $y_{pq}$ represents the interaction between the nuclear potential and the ASC generated by the elementary electronic charge distribution $-\chi_p(\textbf{r})^*\chi_q(\textbf{r})$, called $\textbf{q}_{pq}$

-Where \textbf{v$_N$} is the nuclear potential and $Z_m$ the nuclear charge of the $m$th nucleus.
+where \textbf{v$_N$} is the nuclear potential and $Z_m$, $\textbf{R}_m$ are the nuclear charge and position of the $m$th nucleus.

 Finally, we have the interaction term between the electrons and the ASC generated by themselves: